Gittushar88448/Random_Gif_Generator/README.md

 ## Overview

-This application is a simple random GIF generator built using React and the API Axioms.
+This application is a simple random GIF generator built using React and the API Axios.
 It allows users to generate a random GIF directly or specify a tag to get a GIF related to that tag.
 The application also leverages the concept of custom hooks in React for managing stateful logic.

 ## Features